DamianTarczon/DamianTarczon/README.md

 <strong>Python module (This was our first module.
 We learned the basics of python here):</strong>
 <ul>
  <li>
  	<b>Battleship</b> - we build simple console game for two players.
-First you choose where to put your battleships on the table and than you oponnent does the same.
-After that the game starts and you have to sink all oponnents ships.
+First you choose where to put your battleships on the table and than your opponent does the same.
+After that the game starts and you have to sink all opponents ships.
  </li>
  <li>
 	<b>Secure-ERP</b> - here we did an <a href="https://en.wikipedia.org/wiki/Enterprise_resource_planning">ERP</a> software.
-It was the first time that we learned about MVC design pattern.
+It was the first time that we learned about MVC design patterns.
 It's the basic app where you have basic CRUD operations + some special ones on CSV files.
  </li>
 </ul>

 <strong>Web and SQL - python flask (Second module.
 We learned basics of JS, SQL and flask):</strong>
 <ul>
  <li>
  	<b>ProMan</b> - we build application similar to Trello.
-It is the project management tool.
+It is a project management tool.
  </li>
 </ul>